 Also in Aberdeen Royal Infirmary:

 This information is designed to help you prepare for a visit to our hospital.
-You may also find it useful to refer to the other sections such as General Information.
 If you have any further questions please do not hesitate to ask a member of staff.
+All permanent members of staff wear a name badge with their photograph to help you identify them.

 The visiting times for each ward vary depending on the nature of the care provided.
 The visiting times are usually displayed outside each ward.
-If they are not please ask the ward staff or receptionist.
 Most wards have a visiting session in the afternoon and another session in the evening.

 You can phone the ward before planning your visit to confirm what the visiting times are, by calling the NHS Grampian switchboard on 0345 456 6000 and asking to be put through to the ward.